The title makes little sense, neither did my head when I finally decided to leave the country I have called home since October 2004, yep 13 years.

 13 years of joy, sadness, hurt, immense moments of happiness, fun, near-death experiences, sickness, health, evil and good, and fucking great, absolutely dreadful, but fantastic too.
 Beauty and ugliness, rich and poor, intense colour, and black and white.
 Sometimes, sadly, just black.
 Not meaning the dark-skinned smiling faces, no. The darkness of depression.

 The country I probably love as much as I do my own has certainly made me who I am today, and I must acknowledge that.
-People who holiday there, those who spend extended holidays there, and even those who pop in and out for work or what have you, will not (I will happily put down bets on this when richer) have experienced what I have, or ever will.
+People who holiday there, those who spend extended holidays there, and even those who pop in and out for work or what have you, will not have experienced what I have, or ever will.

 That in itself does not bother me.
 Everybody is different.
 I made things difficult for myself mostly.
 BUT, no regrets.
 What bothers me is a multitude of numerous things (HA!
 How many can I fit in she wonders… a multitude of infinite things perhaps…).
 But, relax not now.
 Later, maybe.